urloyalprogrammer2017/ParallelDistributedComputingExam/LEVEL 1 Answer.md

 What is pipelining explain it?
 In computers, a pipeline is the continuous and somewhat overlapped movement of instruction to the processor or in the arithmetic steps taken by the processor to perform an instruction.
 Pipelining is the use of a pipeline.

-5. Illustrate and explain what a Von Neuman Architecture is.

-Answer:
-Von Neumann architecture is based on the stored-program computer concept, where instruction data and program data are stored in the same memory.
-This design is still used in most computers produced today.
-Example of Von Neumann architecture:
-AC (Accumulator) - This register holds the intermediate arithmetic and logic results.